CassMidnight/basic-net-js/README.md

 ## Run

-1. Open folder in VScode
+1. Open the folder with the project in VScode
 2. Run the below command in the VScode terminal

 `node .\main.js`

-If the output is too long use the below to redirect the output to a file called output.txt
+If the output in the terminal is too long for the scrollback use the below to redirect the output to a file called output.txt in the same directory.

 `node .\main.js > output.txt`